|

 It was not at all unusual for the jury to add a recommendation to mercy to

-their guilty verdict but this was, in reality, completely irrelevant to the
+their guilty verdict but this was, in reality, often irrelevant to the final outcome.
+According to the Royal Commission on Capital

-prisoners had the right of appeal against their conviction for murder, but not
+From 1907 prisoners had the right of appeal against their conviction for

-conviction was quashed.
-They were either freed or had their conviction reduced
+their murder conviction was quashed.
+They were either freed or had their

-Office received the case papers after the trial, together with the
+The Home Office received the case papers after the trial, together with

 consideration by the Permanent Secretary and the Home Secretary.
 It was normal